tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is AWS CodeCommit?
 A: AWS CodeCommit is a source Control service that is highly secure, scalable and managed.

 - Q: A media company wants to find and subscribe to third-party data sources to enrich their existing datasets with new insights.
 Which AWS service would be the best fit for this requirement?
 A: AWS Data Exchange is a service where you can subscribe to existing datasets.

+- Q: What is Amazon OpenSearch?
+A: Amazon OpenSearch is a service used to perform queries on data such as logs and text data.

 ## Networking